5 Books That Will Change How You Understand Your Nervous System

 The Nagoski sisters wrote the book that finally explained why women experience burnout differently — and why the usual advice does not work.
 Their central contribution is the concept of the stress response cycle: stress is not just a feeling, it is a biological process with a beginning, middle, and end.
 And many women never complete the cycle.

-The book is both rigorous and warm, funny in places and deeply serious in others.
-It covers the biology of stress, the particular pressures that women carry, and practical ways to complete the stress cycle so that the body can actually rest.
+The book is both rigorous and warm, practical and deeply serious.
+It covers the biology of stress, the particular pressures that women carry, and concrete ways to complete the stress cycle so that the body can actually rest — not just stop.

 ✦ · ✦ · ✦